-- 1. Develop an understanding of the structure and functions of the participating public health agency; - Learn to function effectively in a work environment with existing staff members and administrators; - 3.
-Develop an Field placement experience project which is consistent with the goals and objectives of the host agency and with the learning objectives set forth by the student; - 4.
+Develop an understanding of the structure and functions of the participating public health agency;

+- 2. Learn to function effectively in a work environment with existing staff members and administrators; - 3.
+Develop a project which is consistent with the goals and objectives of the host agency and with the learning objectives set forth by the student; - 4.
 Gain an understanding of the process of multi-program coordination; - 5.
 Utilize basic related applied research and data gathering techniques as they apply to public health